ibm-cloud-docs/AnalyticsEngine/log_frwd_inst.md

-By default the driver log level is ERROR and the executor log level is OFF.
+By default the driver log level is `WARN` and the executor log level is `OFF`.
 You can view only the driver logs in your instance home, if the Spark log level configuration is not specified.
 To include the executor logs, change the log level to a different value than OFF.
 For more information, see [Configuring Spark log level information](https://cloud.ibm.com/docs/AnalyticsEngine?topic=AnalyticsEngine-config_log).
 {: note}